Abhi-135/WebGuard-Multilevel-Phishing-Detection-System/README.md

-# WebGuard – Multi-Layer Phishing Detection System
+# WebGuard – Multilevel Phishing Detection System

 WebGuard is a Java-based phishing detection web application that analyzes emails and URLs using multiple detection layers.